adam-mcdaniel/blog/content/posts/2023-20-06---Compilers-For-The-Future/index.md

 ***Time ticks by and the Earth moves around the Sun.***

 The compiler author is dead.
 The community for the language has slowly shrunk, and the only remnants of the dialect are a few programs used to check people's tax returns for the next ~1000 years.
 The compiler author's implementation of the language sits in a repository completely untouched over the ages.
 These files are the fossils of the language.

+> If this world is just, there will be someone who remembers my work!
+And they will plead my case in front of the Developer most high, demonstrating that the work is good.
+And my work will be redeemed and considered beautiful, and preserved in that same heavenly museum that houses all the other beautiful inventions!

 ***Time ticks by and the Earth moves around the Sun.***